-For fiscal years 2011 through 2045, the minimum contribution to the System for each fiscal year shall be an amount determined to be sufficient to bring the total assets of the System up to 90% of the total actuarial liabilities of the System by the end of fiscal year 2045.
-In making these determinations, the required contribution shall be calculated each year as a level percentage of payroll over the years remaining to and including fiscal year 2045 and shall be determined under the projected unit credit actuarial cost method.

-- For fiscal years 2004 through 2010, the contribution to the System, as a percentage of the payroll, shall be increased in equal annual increments so that by fiscal year 2010 the contribution rate is at the same level as the contribution rate for fiscal years 2011 through 2045. - Beginning in fiscal year 2045, the minimum contribution to the System for each fiscal year shall be the amount needed to maintain the total assets of the System at 90% of the total actuarial liabilities of the System.
+- For fiscal years 2011 through 2045, the minimum contribution to the System for each fiscal year shall be an amount determined to be sufficient to bring the total assets of the System up to 90% of the total actuarial liabilities of the System by the end of fiscal year 2045.
+In making these determinations, the required contribution shall be calculated each year as a level percentage of payroll over the years remaining to and including fiscal year 2045 and shall be determined under the projected unit credit actuarial cost method. - Beginning in fiscal year 2045, the minimum contribution to the System for each fiscal year shall be the amount needed to maintain the total assets of the System at 90% of the total actuarial liabilities of the System.

-In April, 2003, House Bill 2660 was signed into law a Public Act 93-0002.
-This legislation authorized the sale of \$10 billion in General Obligation bonds for the purpose of making contributions to the five state financed retirement systems.
-On July 1, 2003, the System received \$1,385,895,278 of net bond proceeds based on the percentage of the System's actuarial reserve deficiency to the State's total actuarial reserve deficiency at June 30, 2002.
-In addition, Public Act 93-0002 also modified the existing funding plan by mandating the required State contribution for each fiscal year not exceed (1) the State contributions that would have been required had the General Obligation bond program not been in effect, reduced by (2) the total debt service for each year for the System's portion of the General Obligation bond proceeds.
+In April, 2003, House Bill 2660 was signed into law as Public Act 93-0002.
+This legislation authorized the sale of \$10 billion of General Obligation bonds for the purpose of making contributions to the five state-financed retirement systems.
+This legislation also modified the funding plan by mandating that, beginning in fiscal year 2005, the required state contribution for each fiscal year not exceed the state contributions that would have been required had the General Obligation bond program not been in effect, reduced by the total debt service for each year for the System's portion of the General Obligation bond proceeds.